HotCakeX/Harden-Windows-Security/README.md

 [Optional Overrides for Microsoft Security Baselines](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Overrides-for-Microsoft-Security-Baseline)

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 <br>

-## Windows Security aka Defender<a href="#Windows-Security-aka-Defender">![WindowsDefenderIcon]</a>
+## Microsoft Defender<a href="#Microsoft-Defender">![WindowsDefenderIcon]</a>

-- 🟩 Enables **additional** security features of Windows Security (Defender), You can refer to [this official document](https://docs.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps) for full details.
+- 🟩 Enables __additional__ security features of Microsoft Defender, You can refer to [this official document](https://docs.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps) for full details.

-- 🟩 This script makes sure [Cloud Security Scan](https://support.microsoft.com/en-us/topic/what-is-a-cloud-security-scan-75112696-7660-4450-9194-d717f72a8ad8) and [Block At First Sight](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus?view=o365-worldwide#turn-on-block-at-first-sight-with-group-policy) are enabled to the highest possible security states available, **Zero Tolerance Cloud Block level**.
-You need to be aware that this means actions like downloading and opening an unknown file WILL make Windows Security send samples of it to the Cloud for more advanced analysis and it can take a maximum of 60 seconds (this script sets it to max) from the time you try to open that unknown file to the time when it will be opened (if deemed safe), so you will have to wait.
-All of these security measures are in place by default in Windows to some extent and happen automatically without the need to run this script, but this script **maxes them out and sets them to the highest possible levels** at the cost of 🔻convenience and usability.🔺it's always a trade-off.
+- 🟩 This script makes sure [Cloud Security Scan](https://support.microsoft.com/en-us/topic/what-is-a-cloud-security-scan-75112696-7660-4450-9194-d717f72a8ad8) and [Block At First Sight](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus?view=o365-worldwide#turn-on-block-at-first-sight-with-group-policy) are enabled to the highest possible security states available, __Zero Tolerance Cloud Block level__.
+You need to be aware that this means actions like downloading and opening an unknown file __will__ make Microsoft Defender send samples of it to the Cloud for more advanced analysis and it can take a maximum of 60 seconds (this script sets it to max) from the time you try to open that unknown file to the time when it will be opened (if deemed safe), so you will have to wait.
+All of these security measures are in place by default in Windows to some extent and happen automatically without the need to run this script, but this script __maxes them out and sets them to the highest possible levels__ at the cost of 🔻convenience and usability.🔺It's always a trade-off.

   - Here is an example of the notification you will see in Windows 11 if that happens.

   <p align="center"><img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/Windows%20Security%20Cloud%20Analysis.png" alt="Windows Security Cloud Scan Notification" width="200"></p>

 - 🟩 Enables file hash computation; [designed](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps#-enablefilehashcomputation) to allow admins to force the anti-malware solution to "compute file hashes for every executable file that is scanned if it wasn't previously computed" to "improve blocking for custom indicators in Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP).

 - 🟩 Clears Quarantined items after 5 days instead of the default behavior of keeping them indefinitely.

-- 🟩 Lets Windows Defender use up to 60% of the CPU instead of the default 50%, during scans.
+- 🟩 Lets Microsoft Defender use up to 60% of the CPU instead of the default 50%, during scans.

-- 🟩 Allows Windows Defender to download security updates even on a metered connection.
+- 🟩 Allows Microsoft Defender to download security updates even on a metered connection.

-- 🟩 Enables Windows Defender to scan network drives, restore points, Emails and removable drives during a full scan, so it will take a while to finish a full scan if you have lots of those Items.
+- 🟩 Enables Microsoft Defender to scan network drives, restore points, Emails and removable drives during a full scan, so it will take a while to finish a full scan if you have lots of those Items.

 - 🟩 Sets the Signature Update Interval to every 3 hours instead of automatically.
   - [Change logs for security intelligence updates](https://www.microsoft.com/en-us/wdsi/definitions/antimalware-definition-release-notes)